MrPowers/turf/README.md

 ### Rails Projects

-Require all the Turf files in the config/application.rb file:
+Require all the `Turf` files in the `config/application.rb` file:

 ```ruby
 Dir.glob("#{Rails.root}/config/turf/**/*.rb").each { |path| require path }
 ```

 That's it!

+## .gitignore Turf::Local

+Application secrets can be stored in `Turf::Local` and the file can be gitignored so these secrets are not exposed in source control.
+Add this line (`/config/turf/local.rb`) to your `.gitignore` file and `scp` the local.rb file to the remote host when changes are made.

 ## Contributing